manosim/manos.im/_posts/2015-05-23-electron-oauth-with-github.md

 ### Update!
-`4/12/2015`: It looks like the GitHub Api has different behaviour if you are already logged and if your are logging on approving your GitHub Application.
-I have now updated the code to catch both cases (`will-navigate` and `did-get-redirect-request`).
+`4/12/2015`: It looks like the GitHub Api has different behaviour if you are already logged in and if your are logging in prior to  approving a GitHub Application.
+The code has been now updated to catch both cases (`will-navigate` and `did-get-redirect-request` events).